MercersKitchen/Music-Player-github.io/Music App/Structured/ReadMe.txt

   - Application data structure to setup, draw, & listeners

 .
 Aspect Ratio in Images
+  - Check for edge cases
+  - Check so image is not cut off
+  -

 .
 Aspect Ratio in Text
   - Many text algorithms and functions for text, sometimes repeating other functions
   - This algorithms provides the most flexiblity
   - Enables imagination with how code for text could be developed
+  - Check where text is not cut off

 What are the Advanced Placement requirements
 - Vocabulary used